redis/redis-doc/commands/bitcount.md

 order to index bytes starting from the end of the string, where -1 is the last byte, -2 is the penultimate, and so forth.

-Non existing keys are treated as empty strings, so the command will return zero.
+Non-existent keys are treated as empty strings, so the command will return zero.

 @return